BBC Radio 5 Live: Broadcast

 BBC Radio 5 Live broadcasts in AM on the medium wave frequencies 693 and 909 kHz nationally, with the frequency 990 kHz used in Cardigan Bay in west Wales; these frequencies had been utilised by the old BBC Radio 5, which in turn had taken over the frequencies from BBC Radio 2.
 Uniquely to the BBC Radio network, it is the only station that is neither purely digital (such as 1Xtra, Radio 4 Extra and 6 Music) nor broadcast in analogue on FM.
-It is however broadcast in stereo on FM and DAB on BBC Local Radio frequencies overnight, usually from 1am until BBC Local Radio commences morning broadcasts, usually from 6am.
-BBC Radio 5 Live is also broadcast on BBC Radio Wales from 1 am until 6 am, on BBC Radio Scotland from midnight until 6 am and on BBC Radio Ulster from midnight until 6:30 am.
+It is however broadcast in stereo on FM and DAB on BBC Local Radio frequencies overnight, from 1a.m. until BBC Local Radio commences morning broadcasts, usually at 6am.
+BBC Radio 5 Live is also broadcast on BBC Radio Wales from 1 a.m. until 6 a.m., on BBC Radio Scotland from midnight until 6 a.m. and on BBC Radio Ulster from midnight until 6:30 a.m.
 In addition to the AM output, the station also broadcasts digitally in mono on DAB Digital Radio, and on television through satellite services such as Sky, cable services such as Virgin Media, DTT services such as Freeview, Freesat and through IPTV.
 The station also broadcasts programmes live through BBC Sounds, which allows replaying programmes up to a month after the original broadcast.
 The service is also available on the Radioplayer internet site partially run by the BBC.

 For many years, the station operated from four floors within the News Centre at BBC Television Centre, because of the close connections between the station and BBC News, and the co-location of BBC Sport.
 However, as part of the corporation's plan to sell off Television Centre, the decision was made in 2008 to move BBC Radio 5 Live to the new broadcast hub at MediaCityUK.
 The move itself began in September 2011 and took two months.
 The new studios occupy a single floor in Quay House, with two studios large enough for several guests and a separate studio for large groups.
 The station continues to have a studio presence in London, with Studio 51A at BBC Broadcasting House in London used for programmes and interviews made in London for the station such as "Kermode and Mayo's Film Review".

+BBC Radio 5 Live has started turning off medium wave frequencies, which began with the Bexhill transmitter on 31 March 2026, followed by the Folkestone and Redruth transmitters on 31 July 2026.
+On 28 July 2026, the BBC announced that the Brighton and Exeter transmitters will also be turned off on 30 September 2026.
+It is expected that all MW transmission of the station will end by the end of 2027.